Applications submitted after the deadline will be considered on a space-available basis. Applicants are therefore advised to apply early.

 Is it possible to pursue my full-time MATESOL programme in the University while at the same time studying a full-time degree programme at another institution?

-According to the University's "Double Registration" policy, students enrolled in any full-time award bearing programmes (lasting for one year or longer) of the University should not simultaneously register for study for another qualification at this University or for a post-secondary qualification at another institution, except with prior approval of the University.
-In case of doubt, please seek advice from the Registry.
+According to the University's "Double Registration" policy, students who are enrolled in any full-time award-bearing programmes (lasting for one year or longer) of the University are not permitted to simultaneously register for another qualification at the University or a post-secondary qualification at any institutions except with prior approval by the Board of Graduate Studies.
+Violation of this regulation will lead to discontinuation of studies from the University.
+In case of doubt, students should seek advice from the Board of Graduate Studies (via the Graduate School).

 I want to seek some advice before making the final choice.
 Whom should I contact if I wish to solicit advice?